 What’s the ideal bike set-up for this event?
-The debate between cross/gravel bike and mountain style bike is an honest toss up.
-There’s a lot of efficiency to be gained on a gravel style bike but a hardtail will make the long descents and climbs perhaps a little more bearable.
-If you’re looking to go fast and have 38c or bigger tires, a gravel rig is probably your best bet.
-If you wanna carry a little extra rocket fuel, or just ride along, then a hardtail mountain bike will be a great choice!
-November weather in the region can be chilly, especially a the top of the biggest climb which peaks at over 4k feet, so be prepared with layers.
+The debate between riding a cross/gravel bike or a mountain bike is an honest toss-up.
+There are a lot of efficiencies to be gained on a gravel-style bike, but a hardtail will make the long descents and climbs a little more bearable.
+A gravel rig is probably your best bet if you want to go fast and have 38c or bigger tires.
+If you wanna carry a little extra rocket fuel, or ride along, then a hardtail mountain bike will be a great choice!
+November weather in the region can be chilly, especially a the top of the biggest climb, which peaks at over 4k feet, so be prepared with layers.

 One of the best parts of the event for all riders is the after-party with a hot meal (chili w/cornbread – veg or meat), a cold beer, live music, and a place for the whole family to celebrate together over the weekend on Wilderness Adventure’s 500 acres of creek-front property in Craig County, VA.